z3h4/useful-commands/Javascript/react.md

   const handleClick = (event: MouseEvent) => console.log(event);
   ```

+- This is called type annotation in Typescript.
+With type annotation we can specify type of our variables, parameters and so on.

 ### Props

 - Components can optionally have props (short for properties) to accept input.